U.S. Stocks Rise as Trump Says China Wants a Deal

 Meanwhile, corporate news drove swings among individual stocks.

-In Europe, the Stoxx Europe 600 wavered between gains and losses, recently trading up less than 0.1%, amid low trading volumes around the region.
+In Europe, the Stoxx Europe 600 slipped less than 0.1%, amid low trading volumes around the region.
 The French CAC 40 rose almost 0.5%, while the German DAX gained about 0.4%.
 U.K. exchanges were closed for a holiday.

 Asian stocks and global government bond yields fell earlier Monday as late-weekend comments from the U.S. on trade deepened concerns about global growth prospects.